 In high-frequency scalping, risk management rules are more important than entry signals.
 Because of the constant market exposure, a single period of undisciplined trading can wipe out dozens of wins.

-- Stick to the 1% rule: Never risk more than 1% of your account balance on a single trade.
-This ensures survival during inevitable losing streaks.
+- Stick to the 1% rule: A widely accepted best practice in professional trading is to cap your risk at 1% of your account balance on a single trade (Elder, 1993).
+This helps protect your capital during inevitable losing streaks.

 - Implement a “three strikes” rule: Stop trading for the day after three consecutive losing trades.
 This circuit breaker prevents emotional spirals.